dongrixinyu/ffio/README.md

 | [encode video frames](https://github.com/dongrixinyu/ffio/blob/main/example/encode_frames.py) | To insert frames in Numpy format into a video stream  |
 | [encode video frames from shm](example/encode_frames_shm.py) | Encode rgb bytes from SharedMemory. |

+### For management of GPU, ffio provides two functions concerning cuda gpu.

+- `ffio.cuda_is_available()`: returns a bool value, indicating that if cuda is available, and print info of GPU.
+- `ffio.available_gpu_memory()`: returns an int value, indicating how much GPU memory is available to use, excluding those has been occupied.
+It is measured in `M`(mega) unit.
+It is helpful for deciding whether to set `hw_enabled` to `True`.

 # Reference